vieiraae/hackbox/README.md

-# Hackbox at BiT Hackathon 🚀
+# Hackbox at BIT Hackathon 🚀

 Public repo with Solution Accelerators to support the Hackathon